Pi4J/pi4j.github.io/content/documentation/_index.md

 {{% notice note %}}In that case you'll find more information in the [Architecture/Design](/architecture/) section.{{% /notice %}}

-## Table of contents of the "Documentation" section
+## Table of contents of the "Pi4J Documentation" section

 {{% children depth="3" %}}